AdrianPerju/MyFirstProject/README.md

 # MyFirstProject
-It is a test project where I will try to test diferent stuff
+It is a test project where I will try to test different stuff.